ericaschwarz/ericaschwarz.github.io/teaching.md

 ## Mentoring Experience

-Mentorship allows provides the opportunity .... as well as create scientists who actively contribute to the research community.

-For each of these mentees, I synthesized their unique backgrounds, skills, and future goals to inform my approach to mentorship.

-is a critically important part of research.
-Throughout my time as a graduate student and post-doctoral researcher, I have been the primary mentor for four undergraduates and three graduate students.
+Mentorship provides an opportunity to advance research by cultivating the next generation of innovators and scholars who will actively contribute to scientific discovery.
+As a graduate student and postdoctoral researcher, I have been the primary mentor for four undergraduates and three graduate students.
+I tailored my mentorship approach to each mentee, integrating their unique backgrounds, skills, and future goals to foster their development as independent researchers.

-To support this, I organized and led supplemental technical workshops on coding, mathematical modeling, and academic writing to ensure each mentee started their research experience with strong foundational skills.
-This allowed all mentees to excel regardless of their starting skill level.
+To support this, I led supplemental technical workshops on coding, mathematical modeling, and academic writing to ensure each mentee started their research experience with strong foundational skills.
+This allowed all mentees to excel in their work regardless of their starting skill level.

-My ability to provide mentorship to diverse mentees is illustrated by my work with two undergraduate students.
+My ability to provide quality mentorship to diverse mentees is illustrated by my work with two undergraduate students.
 These undergraduates began working with me through individual summer programs, one of which focused on serving underrepresented minorities in STEM.
 After their initial summer projects, I continued to mentor them for three years on an independent research project, which they published in a peer-reviewed journal as first and second authors respectively.

 One of these students, a first-generation college student, sought to attend medical school after his undergraduate education.
-To aid him in this goal, I provided mentorship on scholarship resources, aided in the preparation of application materials, and wrote letters of recommendation that spoke to his skills and persistence as a biomedical researcher.
+To support this goal, I provided mentorship on scholarship resources, aided in the preparation of application materials, and wrote letters of recommendation that spoke to his skills and persistence as a biomedical researcher.
 He was accepted to several medical schools and matriculated last fall.
 Since then, he has continued participating in research at his institution.

-At UC Berkeley, I will continue to provide strong mentorship both within my research group and in the wider university environment.
-This will include serving as a faculty mentor for organizations such as the **Society of Women Engineers** and conducting outreach to prospective students through summer programs and recruitment events.
+As an assistant professor, I will continue to provide strong mentorship both within my research group and in the wider university environment.
+I plan to serve as a faculty mentor for organizations such as the **Society of Women Engineers** and to engage prospective students through summer programs and recruitment events.

 ---